LineaLabs/lineapy/docs/mkdocs/guides/contributing/areas/update-docs.md

     mkdocs serve
     ```

 4. Once content with the change(s), open a PR.
-The hosted documentation will be automatically
-rebuilt as soon as the PR gets merged.

 ## Updating API Reference